Vicorin/Blindest-Dungeon/README.md

 ## Interacting with Objects

 Press W to interact with a curio, open the door to a room, or disarm a trap.
 When interacting with a curio or trap, any positive or negative effects will apply to the selected hero, and some heroes (such as the antiquarian) may impact the loot you find.
 In some cases, you'll have the opportunity to use an item.
-Simply select that option from the list, and then select the item you'd like to use; you'll hear "works here" next to its name if you can use that item.
+Simply select that option from the list, and then select the item you'd like to use.
+Once you have used a particular item with a particular curio, you will hear the effect of using that item when interacting with that curio in the future.

 ## Finishing a Quest